 - formally told about the allegation as soon as possible, and the case manager will consult with the LADO, police and Children's social care (where police/CSC are involved) on what information can be disclosed. - Kept informed of the progress of the case, only in relation to their child no information can be shared regarding the member of staff; and - Made aware of the requirements to maintain confidentiality about any allegations made against teachers in school whiles investigations are in progress as set out in s141F of the Education Act 2002.
 If parents or carers wish to apply to the court to have reporting restrictions removed, they will be advised to seek legal advice.
 [KCSIE 2023 paragraph 393, p95]

-The school will follow the Local Safeguarding Partnership procedures management of allegations procedures: https://westyorkscb.proceduresonline.com/p alleg staff.html?zoom_highlight=Allegations
+The school will follow the Local Safeguarding Partnership procedures management of allegations procedures: Allegations Against Persons who Work with Children (proceduresonline.com)

 See Allegations Flowchart Appendix 7

 Please see the Allegations against Staff policy